Start your 30 day free trial.

 Selectors

-Selectors are JSON objects consisting of key-object pairs.
-These objects tell Gremlin which services and Failure Flags to target for an experiment, as well as what effects to apply.
+Selectors are JSON objects consisting of key-object pairs that tell Gremlin which application and Failure Flags to target for an experiment, as well as what effects to apply.

 As an example, our HTTPHandler contains the following Node.js code: